-Ammonia - The limitation for ammonia is based upon the NIL, except for January which is based on the WQBEL, as described in the WQA.
+Ammonia - The limitation for ammonia is based upon the WQBELs and NILs as described in the WQA.
 A qualitative determination of RP has been made as the treatment facility has been designed to treat specifically for this parameter.
 Previous monitoring as shown in Table V-1 indicate that this limitation can be met and is therefore effective immediately.

 Total Arsenic - The RP analysis for total arsenic was based upon the WQBEL as described in the WQA.
 With the available data, the MDLWIN program was used to determine the appropriate statistics to determine the MEPC.
 The MEPC was greater than the MAPC and therefore a 30-day limitation has been added to the permit.
 Based upon previous monitoring, the permittee may not be able to consistently meet this limitation and a compliance schedule has been added to the permit to give the permittee time to meet this limitation.
 Because of the temporary modification (As (chronic) = hybrid), an interim limitation will be applied to the permit, effective immediately, until the completion of the compliance schedule that begins after the expiration of the temporary modification on 12/31/2024.
 In accordance with Division procedures, the maximum reported value from the previous 5 years of data is the interim limit.
-This interim limit is 1.3 μ g/l, reflecting the 30-day average from July 2015.
+This interim limit is $1.8 \mu g/l$, reflecting the 30-day average from July 2015.